King arrives in Southport to meet knife attack survivors

 People began to gather outside the town hall from about 11.30am to catch a glimpse of the King.

+“It was lovely to meet the King, he was so nice to speak to.
+He said we’d done a fantastic job.”

+Ms Johnson added: “We wanted to give out ice creams after the riot because the kids had all been terrified and we wanted to give them something to come out of the house for.”

-Later, Charles will be welcomed by local politicians at Southport Community Fire Station and will hear from Merseyside’s police, fire and rescue and ambulance services about their roles during the disturbances, as well as meeting local groups, including faith leaders.
+Charles would later join local politicians at Southport Community Fire Station and hear from Merseyside’s police, fire and rescue and ambulance services about their roles during the disturbances, as well as meet local groups, including faith leaders.

 Following the attack last month, rioting broke out in Southport and across the country.